B. rustc Command-Line Interface¶

 effects

-does not have to be unique within the union of all<details>
+CRATE_NAMEdoes not have to be unique within the union of all<details>.
+If the sameCRATE_NAMEis specified with and without aPATH, the version withPATHtakes precedence.Example:

 $ rustc --extern my_library \ --extern my_other_library=/usr/lib/libmy_other_library.so \ my_program.rs